 - Undersocialized cats

 - Cats with Feline Leukemia

 Using best practices from around the country, APA! developed programs to care specifically for these groups, thereby reducing their staggering over-representation on euthanasia lists and directly increasing the city’s save rate.

-- Parvo Ward, for the treatment of puppies and dogs suffering from parvovirus
+- Parvo Puppy ICU: for the treatment of dogs and puppies stricken with parvovirus